Four51Repositories/OrderCloud-SpecForms/README.md

 #Spec Form Directives for OrderCloud 2.0

-This is a repository of useful AngularJS directive for OrderCloud 2.0 spec forms and product detail templates.
-Several already are included in the OrderCloud Storefront reference app.
+This is a repository of useful AngularJS directives for OrderCloud 2.0 including usage for spec forms and product detail templates.
+Similar directives are already included in the OrderCloud Storefront reference application and are annotated below where the alternative storefront method is available.

-## Getting Started

-- Include the file: ordercloud-specforms.js in your repository.
-We recommend the "lib" folder, but you can place it anywhere inside the "app" folder you wish.
-- Reference the new script file in your index.html file.
-Be careful to identify the path/location correctly.
+##Setup
+###1.
+Add module file to your project.
+Add the **`ordercloud-specforms.js`** file to your project.

+If you are using a repository, we suggest adding this file to the **`/lib/oc`** directory.

+If you are using file overrides, create a new file override named **`lib/oc/ordercloud-specforms.js`** and add this file as the content by following these steps:

+ 1. Edit your 2.0 site
+ 2. Go to “Code Editor” tab
+ 3. Click “New File Override”
+ 4. Name this file **`lib/oc/ordercloud-specforms.js`**
+ 5. Place raw code from **`ordercloud-specforms.js`**  in the section below.
+Save.

+###2.
+Reference the script.
+**Important!** Be sure to reference the new/updated JS files in the **`index.html`** file by following these steps:

+ 1. In Code Editor, locate your index.html file, hit edit.
+ 2. Add `<script src="lib/oc/ordercloud-specforms.js" data-group="resources"></script>` in the section with “lib/oc” files.
+ 3. Add the external script reference for the octextboxfield.
+Add `<script src="//cdn.ckeditor.com/4.4.7/basic/ckeditor.js" data-group="cdn"></script>`.
+ 4. Save

+###3.
+Load the module into the application.
-- Inject the module into your app.module function.
-Remember the name of the module is "OrderCloud-SpecForms"
+Inject the module into your app.module function.
+For example, add a dependency for `OrderCloud-SpecForms` to the Four51.app module in the **`js/app.js`** file by following these steps.

+ 1. In Code Editor, locate your **`js/app.js`** file, hit edit.
+ 2. Add **‘OrderCloud-SpecForms’** into the file.
+ 3. Save.

 # Directives